Ruru-Xu/chapter7-Learning-Cascaded-pytorch/README.md

 ![1553345721872](img/1553345721872.png)

-MAE：Average error between predicted and true values
+MAE：The sum of error between predicted and true values

-MSE：Average variance of predicted and true values
+MSE：The sum of variance between  predicted and true values

 ------